ADAMMA-CDHI-ETH-Zurich/CosinorAge-Calculator/PLOT_THEME_USAGE.md

 - [ ] Test on different screen sizes
 - [ ] Validate with design team

-This implementation ensures all plots in your CosinorLab application maintain the professional, consistent appearance that aligns with CL's design standards.
+This implementation ensures all plots in your CosinorAge.LAB application maintain the professional, consistent appearance that aligns with CL's design standards.